iAlexeze/dockerized-mysql-replication/README.md

 ## Conclusion

 With this setup, you can easily manage data replication between a source server and multiple replicas, ensuring data consistency and redundancy across your infrastructure.

----

-Replace `<repository_url>` with the actual URL of your repository before sharing the README.